Table of Contents

 #3.
 Barley Grass or Barley Water

 Barley will improve the quality of your breast milk by making it creamier and more nutrient-rich.
 Studies show that the beta-glucan in barley increases Prolactin levels (lactation hormone).
 You can add barley to stews, rice, soups, and bread.
 You can sprout your own barley greens and eat them in salads.

 Raw almonds are especially powerful and full of calcium.
-Your breast milk is sweeter, creamier and more enticing to babies when almonds are consumed.
+When almonds are consumed, your breast milk is sweeter, creamier, and more enticing to babies.
 Many people around the world have used almonds for generations as a lactogenic food around the world.

 #5.
 Beans and Legumes

 - Ancient Egyptians used Chickpeas as a galactagogue for many centuries.